Chichi2020e/home-lab-systems-admin-project/README.md

 this is the first project in my personal homelab.
 I wanted to really understand how linux works behind the scenes
 so I went hands on with user management, permissions, updates, networking, and real troubleshooting.
-this wasn’t a copy paste lab.
+i didnt copy or paste this lab.
 I hit real errors, fixed them, and learned how a system behaves when something breaks.

 ---